FEUP-LDTS-2023/project-l04gr03/docs/README.md

 - **Collision Detection** - The game detects if a laser collided with an alien or a player.
 It may also detect if a laser collided with a cover wall and if an aliens or the player collided with the arena walls.
 Other important thing the game needs to detect is the collision of the aliens with the cover walls because in that case the game ends.

+- **Collectable Lives** - The player can extend his lives by collecting this collectable.

+- **Collectable Projectiles** - This collectables can help the player by given him the option to shoot special projectiles.

+- **Background Music** - Music that plays when the game starts.

+- **Sound Effects** - Sound of the lasers, collisions, collectables and menu navigation .

+- **Better Aliens Animation** - Aliens have an animation when moving.

 - **Main Menu** - The game Main Menu is accessed at the beginning of the game.
 It can also be accessed through the Pause menu and Game Over menu.